-Different activities require more complex thinking skills, and need a growing understanding of basic science to make sense: mixing specific colors to create a picture may seem like fun, but without an intellectual component, the creativity falls apart (everything looks like mud!)
+Different activities require more complex thinking skills and a growing understanding of basic science to make sense: mixing specific colors to create a picture may seem like fun, but without an intellectual component, the creativity falls apart (everything looks like mud!)

 Even at a young age, creative activities develop basic math skills such as geometry, measuring, and sorting.

-Concepts like large and small, above and below, hard and soft, wet and dry can be grasped through play, as well as develop observation skills, the ability to listen to instructions, explore different textures, and recognize different smells.
+Concepts like large and small, above and below, hard and soft, wet and dry can be grasped through play, as well as developing observation skills, listening to instructions, exploring different textures, and recognizing different smells.

 Ever watch a child playing and talking to themselves about what they are doing?
 Or how much do children talk to each other when playing?
-This is helping to build vocabulary and develop imagination, doing so without embarrassment if using the wrong words.
+This helps to build vocabulary and develop imagination without embarrassment if using the wrong words.